-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 Sassy postgrad Elle Woods is all about animal rights.
 In fact, she puts her nuptial plans on hold to head to Washington D.C. to get an anti-animal testing bill passed.
 Her building's doorman quickly shows her the ways and workings of our nation's capital.
 Written by

 18 of 32 people found this review helpful.